Chapter 5: Handling Problems

 Example:

-"I'm being pulled in three directions.
-Need clarity on what's most
+"I am being pulled in three directions.
+Need clarity on what is

 How to handle: